AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

   > Added crystal noise 2D (worly noise where the take the second smallest distance) under the noise class (crystal2D).
 This new noise type has been fully optimised.

   > Added worly noise 2D under the noise class (worly2D).
 This new noise type has been fully optimised.

+  > Added worly noise under the math class.
+It calculates worly noise at a single position based on the inputs

+  > Added crystal noise under the math class.
+It calculates crystal noise at a single position based on the inputs

  ## *Last Commit*
   > Fixed the length function